hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/ios/loadingaconfiguration.md

 Initialize a configuration by passing the appropriate values to `IDXClient.Configuration(issuer:clientId:clientSecret:scopes:redirectUri:)`.
 You can set the values directly in your code or load them from a file.
 This example shows loading the values from a property file in your project.

 First, create a property list file, such as `Okta.plist`.
 Next, add key-value pairs with the configuration settings for your Application Integration.
-In the file below, substitue your issuer URL for `{yourIssuerUrl}`, the client ID of your Application integration for `{yourClientId}`, and a URI that launches your app.
+In the file below, substitue your issuer URL for `{yourIssuerUrl}`, the client ID of your Application Integration for `{yourClientId}`, and a URI that launches your app.
 Set the scopes based on the access required by your app.